ClickCease

 banned dog breeds by insurance companies

 If you’ve experienced a dog attack and need legal advice, please contact our California dog bite attorneys to review your rights.
-There are a lot of factors that go into a dog bite case and it can be very complicated.
+There are a lot of factors that go into a dog bite case, and it can be very complicated.
 Our experienced team can help you understand and protect your rights.
 Call (800) 561-4887 for a free consultation.

-As the evidence and statistics mount pertaining to dangerous dogs and dog attacks, insurance carriers are coming down on dog owners.
-The two most popular tactics being used by the insurance industry are the banning of sales of policies to owners of certain dog breeds and/or excluding dog bites and other dog-inflicted injuries from insurance coverage.
+The two most widely used strategies by the insurance industry are preventing the sale of policies to owners of particular dog breeds and/or excluding dog bites and other dog-related injuries from insurance coverage.

 Some insurance companies include comprehensive lists of dogs that will void coverage or even policy sales, such as this one from AAA:

-Pit Bulls & Rottweilers (No full bred or mix) Akita – including Japanese and Akita Inu Bernese – including Mountain Dog, Berner Sennenhund and Bernese Cattle Dog Canary Dogs – including Perro de Presa Canario, Chow Chow, Doberman, Husky – including American, Eskimo, and Greenland (Siberian is OK), Karelian Bear Dog, Rhodesian Ridgeback Russo, European Laika – including Russian Laika and Karelian Bear Laika.
+Pit Bulls & Rottweilers (No full-bred or mix) Akita – including Japanese and Akita Inu Bernese – including Mountain Dog, Berner Sennenhund and Bernese Cattle Dog Canary Dogs – including Perro de Presa Canario, Chow Chow, Doberman, Husky – including American, Eskimo, and Greenland (Siberian is OK), Karelian Bear Dog, Rhodesian Ridgeback Russo, European Laika – including Russian Laika and Karelian Bear Laika.
 Any breed of guard dog trained to attack.
 Wolf Hybrids.
 The foregoing applies to both purebred and mixed-breed dogs.

 A study by the University of Florida found that dog bites have increased drastically over the years.
 From 2005-2020 there was a 68% increase in dog bites reported in children under ten years old.